Pelvic Pain & Sexual Dysfunction

 - Education including the specific progression of any strengthening and stretching exercises as well as education about activities that can exacerbate your symptoms

 - Persistent pain education is also an important part of treatment since the pelvic area is where we often can hold our stress.
 By understanding how our pain system works, we can often reduce the threat of ongoing pelvic pain problems.

 - Therapeutic modalities when indicated such as acupuncture, muscle stimulation and biofeedback.

-The Path to Improved Health will include a “home based” exercise program as a tool to maintain your well-being.
+The Path to Improved Health physiotherapy treatment will include a “home based” exercise program as a tool to maintain your well-being.
 Your physiotherapist will ensure that you are doing your home program correctly before you are discharged.

 With your permission, your primary healthcare provider will also receive an overview of the treatment and progress that you made.

 Occupational Therapy may be a fantastic addition to your treatment team.
 Your OT will help you to develop individualized strategies for

 - managing your symptoms

 - navigating your relationship with your symptoms, your body, and with movement

 - re-engaging in the life activities, roles, and relationships that are important to you.